-Corner of Hindmarsh Drive and Ainsworth Street, Phillip
+Corner of Launceston Street and Yamba Drive, Phillip

 The Southside Farmers Market is a village market that provides all the fresh food that you need for your weekly shop.
 The market has a great range of fresh, seasonal produce from around 60 stallholders each week - including fruit, vegetables, eggs, meat, fish, honey, bread, cheese and dairy, gourmet treats and much more.